 Mechanisms for the Gatorade Cure

 It’s quite possible that drinking Gatorade will help you get rid of many types of headaches, including migraines.
-The primary mechanism is probably just rehydration.
+The primary mechanism is probably just hydration.
 Dehydration is a common cause of headaches, especially during the summer.
 But many people are dehydrated year round, including the deep of winter when people are inside centrally heated buildings that are even more dry than Colorado’s normal air.
 So just restoring your body’s lost moisture could do wonders for your headache.

 Another way that Gatorade might work to cure your headache is by supplying magnesium.
 Magnesium is a common remedy for migraines.
 It works for many people, and is one of the ways that people use food to treat their migraines.
+Other people recommend magnesium supplements to help prevent migraines.

 Could Gatorade Cause Migraines?